 Revised plans include the large multi-use open space that could serve well as active recreation space for the residents.
 There remain a few concerns that should be addressed in the materials, primarily related to the fact that most of the space abuts a very high retaining wall.
 Drawings indicate that there is 42" high fall protection provided along the wall, but that would not be sufficient for stopping errant soccer balls, etc. Similarly, the southeast corner of the open space opens onto a very steeply sloped area that is not fenced off (same with the northwest corner, which is not as significantly sloped).
+Applicant has committed to a six-foot high fence that will be extended to better protect the area from the retaining wall and sloped areas outside of open space.
+This fencing is indicated on the revised Landscape Plan.

 Also, drawings should indicate an accessible path from the building to the open space (it is not clear that grass pavers would satisfy MAAB requirements).
 Finally, this reviewer believes that the space should include play equipment for young children.
+Additional walkways that will reportedly satisfy accessibility requirements are now indicated on the revised Landscape Plan.
+While Landscape Plan now provides additional programming information for the large multi-use space, it does not appear to be designed for the use of young children (i.e., there is no mention of play structure, etc.).
+"Nature Themed Play Area" does not include programming information.
+Is this area reserved for small children?

 The Applicant has submitted a ramp diagram ("Interior Sidewalk") that provides an accessible path from the building to School Street.
 That was followed up with Answers to ZBA Questions on Proposed Interior Sidewalk.
 In the Applicant's letter response to this reviewer's March 21 letter, they state that they would be "comfortable with a condition requiring the construction of this internal sidewalk providing the Town designs and constructs sidewalks in School Street."
 It is my opinion that the walkway is not optional, whether or not the Town builds sidewalks.
 The only condition under which it would not be built is if the MAAB grants a variance (which does not seem likely given the Advisory Opinion that they issued).
+The Applicant has committed to the construction of the internal accessible path to School Street, whether or not the Town builds walkways along School Street that extend to the site.

 While no detail drawings are provided, it appears that the function of the northern courtyard will accommodate a variety of uses.
 Care should be taken to ensure that there are suitable buffers that protect the privacy of the 7 units that surround and are at the level of the courtyard.
 The Applicant's response letter states that the landscape buffer separating the units from the common courtyard areas "will be further defined as the project evolves."
+Applicant has committed to providing effective visual buffering through the use of plant materials, panels, and planters (to be detailed in CD set).

-c.
 Use and treatment of natural resources.